hack-ink/polkadot-runtime-releaser/README.md

 targets    = ["wasm32-unknown-unknown"]
 ```

-With this file in place, PPR automatically uses the specified Rust toolchain version.
+With this file in place, PRR automatically uses the specified Rust toolchain version.
 This is the best way to manage the Rust toolchain version for your project.

-If you don't have a `rust-toolchain.toml` file, PPR will generate one with the `stable` version for you by default.
+If you don't have a `rust-toolchain.toml` file, PRR will generate one with the `stable` version for you by default.

-PPR also supports configuring the Rust toolchain version when no `rust-toolchain.toml` file is present in the project's root.
-Use `ppr build --help` for more information.
+PRR also supports configuring the Rust toolchain version when no `rust-toolchain.toml` file is present in the project's root.
+Use `prr build --help` for more information.

 ### Docker
 Another crucial part of building a deterministic runtime is using the same environment to build the runtime.
 We use Docker to create a consistent environment.

 The default image is [polkadot-runtime-releaser](https://ghcr.io/hack-ink/polkadot-runtime-releaser), maintained by the hack-ink community.
 It provides a well-configured environment for building the runtime.
 Each release is pinned to a specific version of this image to ensure a deterministic environment.
 However, you can use the `-v` or `--image-version` flag to specify a particular version.

-PPR also supports using a custom Docker image.
-Run `ppr build --help` for more information.
+PRR also supports using a custom Docker image.
+Run `prr build --help` for more information.

 ### Runtime
 #### REQUIREMENT